ahmedsafadii/YouCanDoIt/README.md

 | Normal | 0.5 | 1.0 | Balanced |
 | Bad | 0 | 0.5 | Beginner |

-# Remember That The Tumbers Doesn't Prove A Thing. |
+# The Numbers Doesn't Prove A Thing.